iSeonHwan/Artificial_Linguist/README.md

     - to use C, C++ as Major programing language.

-    - to minimize of momory usage amount.
+    - to minimize of memory usage amount.

 ## Step